 Baking soda – This cheap everyday household product is amazing in many ways.
 Whether it’s baking inside the blueberry muffins in your oven or you are using it to clean your oven, baking soda can do wonders for your kitchen.
 You can even brush your teeth and wash your face with it.
 And as you probably already knew, it can also clean and deodorize numerous household items.

 Five Quick Facts about Cleaning with Baking Soda.

 - Baking soda dates all the way back to the Egyptians.
 They used it as a cleaning agent.

 - Baking soda is natural and comes from trona and nahcolite minerals.
 They are mined from the ground and then go through a purification process to become sodium bicarbonate (salt) aka baking soda.
 Most baking soda comes from the United States due to Wyoming having the largest trona deposit in the world.

 - As I mentioned in the introduction, baking soda doesn’t just clean household items, it cleans household occupants.
-Watch this video to see other ways for cleaning with baking soda on yourself.

 Bonus Fact: December 30th of each year is National Bicarbonate Day or Baking Soda Day.
 Don’t worry we have never celebrated it either.

 To learn more about baking soda click here.